Key moments from wrestlers' protests against WFI chief Brij Bhushan Sharan Singh

-Wrestlers' Protest: From protests outside Jantar Mantar to being detained by Delhi Police, key moments from controversy
+Wrestlers’ Protest: From returning to Jantar Mantar to candlelight march at India Gate, key moments from agitation

 Following a 6-hour long conversation with Union minister of sports Anurag Thakur, the celebrated champion wrestlers halted the protest till 15 June.